Divorce and the Survivor Benefit Plan

 There are four other situations in which a retiree may be able to change their SBP beneficiary away from their former spouse:

-1. If the retiree obtains a court order stating that the former spouse needs no longer to be designated as their SBP beneficiary.
+- If the retiree obtains a court order stating that the former spouse no longer needs to be designated as their SBP beneficiary.

-3. If the retiree provided former spouse coverage voluntarily, and not as part of a court order or written agreement, the retiree can change the beneficiary designation without consent from the former spouse.
+- If the retiree provided former spouse coverage voluntarily, and not as part of a court order or written agreement, the retiree can change the beneficiary designation, provided the retiree obtains a notarized letter from the former spouse agreeing to be removed from the program.

-4. If the retiree wants to cancel their SBP coverage in the one-year window between the second and third anniversaries of their initial receipt of retired pay, the retiree must provide a copy of a modified court order allowing SBP termination or, if SBP was originally provided voluntarily and based on a written agreement, the former spouse must consent to SBP termination.
-A retiree who chooses this option cannot change or add a beneficiary; this is a complete withdrawal from SBP.
+- If the retiree wants to cancel their SBP coverage in the one-year window between the second and third anniversaries of their initial receipt of retired pay, the retiree must provide a copy of a modified court order allowing SBP termination or, if SBP was originally provided voluntarily and based on a written agreement, the former spouse must consent to SBP termination.
+A retiree who chooses this option cannot add or change a beneficiary; it is a complete withdrawal from SBP.

-The Survivor Benefit Plan offers a way for military retirees to ensure their eligible beneficiaries receive a monthly annuity after they pass away.
-Because this is such a valuable benefit, it’s important to be sure you understand how the SBP works, especially if there is divorce.
+The Survivor Benefit Plan allows military retirees to ensure their eligible beneficiaries receive a monthly annuity after they pass away.
+Because this is such a valuable benefit, it’s important to understand how the SBP works, especially in the event of a divorce.